pmeeny/CI-MS2-BicepMusicFanSite/README.md

     - Font awesome was used to provide the relevant fonts/icons for the website

 - JQuery (https://jquery.com)
-    - JQuery was required by Bootstrap for some of the the UI components, for example the carousel and in several of the javascript scripts
+    - JQuery was used throughout in several of the javascript files fro DOM manipulation

 - TinyPNG (https://tinypng.com/)
     - TinyPNG was used to compress images